chef/chef-web-docs/content/glossary.md

 **definition**

 :   A definition is code that is reused across recipes, similar to a
     compile-time macro, and is defined in a cookbook.
+Definitions are not recommended for new users and Custom Resources should be written for reusable code instead.

 **Delivered**